Careful with That Axe, Eugene: Live performances

 The band recorded two takes of "Careful with That Axe, Eugene" for the live film Pink Floyd: Live at Pompeii in October 1971.
 Contrary to the film's title, the song was recorded at Studio Europasinor, Paris.
 One version was used in the final film and another, titled "Careful with That Axe, Eugene (alternate version)" was released on CD as part of the Early Years box set.
 Both versions run for under seven minutes.

-Footage also exists of the group performing the piece on the Australian TV programme, GTK, filmed on 15 August 1971 at Randwick Racecourse, Sydney.
+Footage also exists of the group performing the piece on the Australian TV programme GTK, filmed on 15 August 1971 at Randwick Racecourse, Sydney.
 It was broadcast with the live version from Ummagumma dubbed onto the footage.
 The performance at the Brighton Dome on 29 June 1972 was filmed by Peter Clifton for the film Sounds of the City 1964–1973.
 It was one of four Pink Floyd songs that the group played while accompanied with ballet choreographed by Roland Petit.
-The concerts ran in November 1972 at the Salle Valliers, Marseille, followed by a series of concerts at the Palais de Sports, Paris in January and February 1973.
+The concerts ran in November 1972 at the Salle Valliers, Marseille, followed by a series of concerts at the Palais de Sports, Paris, in January and February 1973.

 "Careful with That Axe, Eugene" was played as an encore for four shows during the group's French tour in June 1974.
 It was revived for a single performance as a final encore on 9 May 1977 at the Oakland Coliseum, which was the last time it was ever played.

 Releases

 The original studio release was the B-side to the single "Point Me at the Sky", released on 6 December 1968.
 (Note: The lyrics to "Point Me at the Sky" also refer to a character called Eugene.)
-It was re-released on the compilation album Relics in July 1971, and on the box set Shine On in 1992 on the additional The Early Singles CD.
+It was re-released on the compilation album Relics in July 1971 and on the box set Shine On in 1992 on the additional The Early Singles CD.
 The track was one of several to be considered for the band's 2001 "best of" album, Echoes: The Best of Pink Floyd, but it was ultimately omitted.

 Before the release of The Early Years box set in 2016, only four versions had been officially released.
 The box set added a further nine live versions.
-Many other versions were available on bootlegs.
 The soundtrack to The Committee, featuring a prototypical version of the song, was played to press at the film's reception, but remained unreleased until The Early Years 1965–1972.

 Subsequent releases, with a different recording to the studio version include: